RebekkaHaley/data-science-mlp/README.md

-## Welcome!

-This repository contains code for both personal projects and scripting practice related to my adventures in data science.

-Feel free to contact me if you have any questions.

-~ Rebekka

-## General overview
+## Welcome

-Below is an index of all the projects in this repository:

-0. "data" - Contains open source datasets that are mostly from Kaggle.
-NB: folder is currently hidden.

-1. "mlp" - Implemented in both simple 2-layer and n-layer versions.
-Also known as a feed-forward neural network.
+This repo contains code pertaining to a machine learning tool called the multilayer perceptron (MLP).
+It has been implemented in both simple 2-layer and n-layer versions, and is also known as a feed-forward neural network.

-2. "feature-encoding" - WIP

-3. "map-reduce" - WIP

-4. "metrics" - WIP

-5. "nmf" - WIP

-6. "pca" - WIP

-7. "regression" - WIP

-8. "web-scraping" - WIP
+This project originally began as an exercise during a university module, but has since been fleshed out into a two-layer version and an N-layer version.

+## Multilayer perceptron

+MLPs involve two stages: (1) the forward pass, and (2) back-propagation.

+MLPs are based on the idea of taking multiple single perceptrons and connecting them in a network.
+The input is turned into output during the forward pass via matrix multiplication.
+Subsequently, the weights are updated during back-propagation, where gradient descent and differentiation via the chain rule are utilised.